mutazkabashi/it-support-ticket-system/README.md

 ## Rest-Apis/service offered by this service
 - CreateTicket : to create ticket without a comment
 - getAllTickets : Return All Tickets in the system
+- GetTicketInformation :Return all the information about a ticket including it's comments
+- UpdateTicket : update the status of a ticket and (optionally) add comment to it.
+- CreateComment : add comment to an existing ticket
+- GetTicketByCustomerId : Return All Customer's tickets.

 ## Techstack
 - Java 11